herzog-network/p9mk_hetzner/README.md

 * cd into directory
 * chmod +x deploy and destroy script

 The script will ask for all required information.
-Get your API key from Hetzner and receive all information for Platform9 like account URL or username via Platform9 WebUI.
+Get your API key from Hetzner and receive all information for Platform9 like account URL or username via Platform9 webUI.

+Final provisioning will take a while.
+Check the converging status in Platform9 webUI

 Run:
 `./deploy.sh`

 ### Destroy

+Final provisioning needs some minutes.
+Every resource will be destroyed after a while.

 Run:
 `./destroy.sh`